 Higher risk, higher reward

-Above all, balance your investment in high risk / high reward ideas with easier / smaller ideas to keep your brand fresh.
-While we all love the big ideas, small easy innovation plays a role of adding revenue/profit to keep pushing for those super-big ideas.
+Above all, balance your product strategy investment in high-risk / high-reward ideas with easier / smaller ideas to keep your brand fresh.
+While we all love the big ideas, small, easy innovation adds revenue/profit to keep pushing for those super-big ideas.

 Take your brand knowledge to new heights with our Beloved Brands playbook